michaeljcollinsuk/CV/README.md

 #### Teamwork

 In previous jobs I've have been part of teams that helped plan and run events for large institutions such as the University of Sheffield and London Zoo.
-I really enjoy working in a team, sharing ideas, and working to a shared goal.
+I've always enjoyed working in a team, sharing ideas, and working to a shared goal.
 At Makers Academy I worked in small teams to produce projects I'm really proud of.
 My pair partners told me that I was always willing to help and was extremely patient with them.

 - Confident communicator, excellent listener, always adaptable.
 "The patience of a saint", [quote Sarah Crawley](https://github.com/sara6).
-- Pair programmed every day at Makers Academy, where I really honed my communication skills, and relished receiving feedback on my code.
+- We pair programmed with a different person every day at Makers Academy.
+I quickly realised that this could only work through clear communication and an understanding of how other people work.
+It also encouraged me to always try to write clean code, as it was no good if your next partner wasn't able to read it easily.
-- Worked in a team of four to produce our final project over two weeks: [Salty Daze](https://mighty-sands-50291.herokuapp.com/#/map).
+- Worked in a team of four to produce our final project over a two week design sprint: [Salty Daze](https://mighty-sands-50291.herokuapp.com/#/map).
-- In my brief stints in the world of PR I worked with clients including EA and Paramount.
+- In my brief stints in the world of PR I worked with clients such as EA and Paramount.
+This included coming up with ideas to pitch, organising events, and harassing journalists about non-existent coverage.
 - (Tried) to play Rugby League for Hillsborough Hawks in my teens.
 Excellent at passing the ball to the players better than me.
 Scored a try, once.